Over the last 5 years, we have visited over 75 countries and hundreds of destinations around the world.

 We have been on a mission to promote responsible travel practice and to inspire our followers to make a positive impact on the destinations they visit.
-And while we have learned a lot about sustainable travel along the way, we realized that we have yet to visit some of the world most sustainable destinations!
+Through our travels, we have learned a lot about sustainable travel and realized that there are some destinations that promote sustainable travel better than others.
+So we decided to create our own list highlighting destinations that do it best!

 Botswana has a long standing commitment to the preservation of its environmental and cultural heritage.
 38% of the country land is protected and the destination is focused on offering experiences through grassroots organizations that support sustainable practices and actively encourage tourists to get involved in conservation schemes.